 Have you heard of fish foot spas where Garra Rufa fish remove the dead skin from your feet?
 Is it safe to allow these fish to nibble your dry skin away?

 KV5 is a fascinating tomb in the Valley of the Kings.
-Built as a tomb for the sons of Ramesses II, KV5 is the largest tomb yet found.
-Will more be discovered about Ramesses the Great and his children?
+Built for the sons of Ramesses II, the KV5 tomb is the largest one yet found.

 There was once a Royal Menagerie in the Tower of London?
 Find out about the exotic wild animals, gifts from royal rulers, once kept there and their royal owners

 What are the origins of spiritualism in 19th-century Britain?
 Explore the development of the Spiritualist Churches, the popularity of seances and the fraudulent practices that led to its decline.

 Caviar is a luxury delicacy and is very expensive.
 But what makes caviar so costly and such a rarity?
 Also is caviar production sustainable?